jorgeMFS/HYMET/README.md

 ```

 1. **Prepare inputs** – Provide a contig FASTA via `--contigs` or a read FASTA/FASTQ via `--reads`.
 Place the pre-built Mash sketches under `HYMET/data/` (see *Preparing Data* below) and point `taxonomy_files/` at a fresh NCBI dump.
 HYMET will download any missing reference genomes into `CACHE_ROOT` on demand.
 2. **Launch classification** – `hymet run` stages the sample under `OUTDIR`, copies your FASTA/FASTQ into `OUTDIR/input/`, screens candidates with Mash, downloads the needed references (or reuses a cache hit), aligns with minimap2, and resolves calls with the weighted LCA resolver.
 Tweak `--cand-max`, `--species-dedup`, `--threads`, `--cache-root`, or `--assembly-summary-dir` to fit your hardware and naming conventions.
-Passing `--keep-work` retains intermediates under `OUTDIR/work/` for debugging.
+When running via the benchmark harness, add `--keep-work` if you want it to retain intermediates under `OUTDIR/work/` for debugging.
 3. **Consume outputs** – Every run writes:
    - `OUTDIR/classified_sequences.tsv` – one row per contig/read with lineage, rank, TaxID, and confidence (compatible with downstream Krona/plots).
    - `OUTDIR/hymet.sample_0.cami.tsv` – CAMI-format profile built from the classification table (rename or symlink as desired for multi-sample batches).
    - `OUTDIR/metadata.json` – reproducibility snapshot (HYMET commit, sketch checksums, cache key, tool versions, tunables).
    - `OUTDIR/logs/` plus `OUTDIR/work/` – diagnostics and reusable intermediates.
-Set `KEEP_HYMET_WORK=1` if you want to inspect minimap2 PAFs or the selected genome list later.
+For benchmark runs, pass `--keep-work` (or export `KEEP_HYMET_WORK=1`) to prevent the harness from deleting minimap2 artefacts; direct `bin/hymet run` invocations keep them by default.

 For throughput runs, iterate over samples in a simple shell loop or a workflow manager, changing only `--contigs/--reads` and `--out` per sample; the cache key (hash of `selected_genomes.txt`) lets multiple runs share downloaded references automatically.